WyattLiang/epostCard/README.txt

 #4.
 To send a postcard to another user, just click the "magnifying lens" icon in the home page and then enter their account.
 #5.
 To see who share postcard to us, just click the "share" icon in the homepage.
 #6 You can change your profile by clicking the setting button.

+To compile, open Android Stuido -> click the ellipsis icon -> "Get from version control" -> copy "https://github.com/WyattLiang/epostCard" into URL and click "clone".